Release Date: April 14, 2022 (North America)

 A couple more options that were added to the Switch version were: the color adjustments, the rumble feature, font selections, and the “jump forward and backward” (which allows you to skip to the next already-read choice).
 Another useful feature was the option to switch between the English subtitles to the Japanese ones.
 Perfect for those currently practicing their kanjis!😄

-The localization for Taisho x Alice was pristinely done!
-I barely saw any glaring typographical errors, and I like the choice of translating Kaguya’s endearment word “hii-san” (short for ohime-sama) to the British English word “poppet”.🥺 Speaking of Kaguya, I really like how they adapted his nuanced Kansai accent into the British tongue.
-I thought that was kinda clever.
+All the cringey American jokes aside, I thought the localization for Taisho x Alice was pristinely done!
+I barely saw any glaring typographical errors, and I also like the choice of translating Kaguya’s endearment word “hii-san” (short for ohime-sama) to the British English word “poppet”.🥺 Speaking of Kaguya, I really like how they adapted his nuanced Kansai-ben accent into the British tongue.

 The Drama CD titled, “Looking Glass Masochist Tournament” was added as a bonus content which you can unlock after completing all the routes.
 What’s really cool was that it was converted as a visual novel instead of just the normal audio drama, so you’re actually seeing the character sprites on-screen during their hilarious skits.
 This content is exclusively on the switch version only.